Facing up to climate change reality, the emerging political order and the hope conundrum – a review of Climate Leviathan by Wainwright and Mann

 How to offer hope – navigating a conundrum

 Whatever happens and however we get there, full decarbonisation must be the ultimate goal.
 Whether this can be achieved in 30 years or 130 years, it will eventually lead us to a time (anything between 100 and 1,000 years in the future) when levels of CO2 and other GHGs in the atmosphere return to pre-industrial levels.
 At this point, with no need for negative emissions technologies (NETs) or geoengineering, global cooling will commence.
 Water will turn back to ice at the poles and restore some sort of equilibrium to planet Earth.
 The longer we rely on fossil fuels, the more we delay, then the deeper and more prolonged the suffering.

 It is a simple equation.
 ‘Dangerous’ climate change is coming but ‘catastrophic’ warming is still avoidable, we have to do everything we can to prevent it.

 Wainwright and Mann’s book is, in the end, depressing.
-The trajectory we are on is to a world that is 3 °C warmer than today and controlled by an all-powerful planetary sovereign.
+The trajectory we are on is to a world that is 3 °C warmer than pre-industrial times and controlled by an all-powerful planetary sovereign.
 With this realisation in mind we can find ourselves staring into the abyss.
 The emotional strain climate change is having amongst climate scientists is already getting media coverage.
 The realisation that the window for climate change mitigation has closed is spreading through the environmental sector and soon the wider population.
 It is a moment in time that we, as a movement, need to be prepared for.

 Reverend Dr. Martin Luther King Jr, said ‘I have a dream’, not ‘I have a nightmare’, it was no accident.
 We feel a need to give people hope and we believe it to be effective; but it is not easy to do and does not guarantee victory.